 How can I check my work rights?

 Checking your work restrictions on your visa is very simple.
 You would look either at your visa grant notice, or you can check VEVO.
-If there is condition 8105 on your visa, this means you are limited to work 40 hours per fortnight and unlimited in school holidays.
+If there is condition 8105 on your visa, this means you are limited to work 48 hours per fortnight and unlimited in school holidays.

 Student visa conditions have changed slightly over the years, so it is important to check your conditions on your own visa.

-How is the 40 hours per fortnight calculated?
+How is the 48 hours per fortnight calculated?

-immigration defines fortnights to be the period of 14 days commencing on a Monday.
+Immigration defines fortnights to be the period of 14 days commencing on a Monday.
 It is not defined as the average hours completed over the duration of your studies.

-Are there any exceptions to the 40 hours per fortnight condition?
+Are there any exceptions to the 48 hours per fortnight condition?

 When can I work unlimited hours?

 You can only work unlimited hours when your course is out of session.
-A course is considered to be ‘in session’:
+A course is considered to be in session:

 • for the duration of the advertised semesters (including periods when exams are being held);